 The next major thing is to select the rebalancing cycle.
 In the crypto world, you can have a rebalancing cycle as short as a couple of hours to a few weeks or months.
 In my case, I prefer keeping it monthly or often based on market conditions.

-Now, its time to look at the tools that will help you rebalancing your cryptocurrency portfolio.
+Now, it’s time to look at the tools that will help you rebalance your cryptocurrency portfolio.

 Best Crypto Rebalancing tools:

 I have used 3Commas for a while, but it was only recently that I found out about its rebalancing feature.
 In fact, this feature is hidden and a lot of users wouldn’t even realize it until they take advantage of the portfolio feature.

 When you create a new portfolio or copy a winning portfolio of someone else, you can apply the rebalancing feature.
 You can decide how often you want to rebalance your portfolio.
 In my case, I selected 12 hours.